Bukola-Testimony/Deploying-a-simple-personal-website-docker-image-on-google-kubernetes-engine-GKE-clusters./README.md

 <br>

 ## step five
-click on run in cloud shell and allow the environment to provision.
+click on "run in cloud shell" and allow the environment to provision.
 > ![Google-kubernetes-mini-project](./images/file-7.png)
 <br>